lolakoala/mod3-personal-project/README.md

 This app was written with React, Redux, and Router on the front end and Firebase on the back end.

 It is not currently deployed.
 I am in the proccess of re-creating with Node on the back end and either React Native or Angular on the front end.
+I'm currently working on the backend, and you can stay up-to-date with my progress [here](https://github.com/lolakoala/new-tribe-backend).

 A user can either create their own house and distribute the house code to their house members, or they can use a house code to join an existing house.